 - Programs sponsored through nonprofit agencies, such as Catholic Charities and the Salvation Army

 Once a person realizes a drug problem exists, he or she is likely to try to cut back or stop using altogether.
-According to the National Institute on Drug Abuse, when attempts to cut back or stop using fail, there’s something else driving the problem.
+When attempts to cut back or stop using fail, there’s something else driving the problem.

 Many people think you have to hit rock button before there’s a real need for drug rehab.
 This is a misconception that can cause unnecessary problems down the road.